cybergreen-net/www.cybergreen.net/what-we-do.md

 <img style="width:60px" src="{{site.media}}icon06.png"/>
 Advocacy
 </h2>
-CyberGreen will also strive to engage the policy-making and media communities as active participants in pursuing cyber health.
+CyberGreen will strive to engage the policy-making and media communities as active participants in pursuing cyber health.
 We are working with partners to initiate a public awareness campaign to ensure that governments, businesses, the media, and individuals recognize the value of a healthy cyber ecosystem.